flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 (`compileSdkVersion`, `minSdkVersion`, `targetSdkVersion`, `ndkVersion`) versions should match the values in Flutter Gradle Plugin (FlutterExtension), so updating any of these versions also requires an update in [flutter.groovy](../../../gradle/src/main/groovy/flutter.groovy).

-The Flutter Gradle plugin is only applied to app projects, and modules that are built from source using (`include_flutter.groovy`).
+The Flutter Gradle Plugin is only applied to app projects, and modules that are built from source using (`include_flutter.groovy`).
 The remaining projects are: plugins, and modules compiled as AARs.
 In modules, the ephemeral directory `.android` is always regenerated after `flutter pub get`, so new versions are picked up after a Flutter upgrade.

 When updating the Android `compileSdkVersion`, `minSdkVersion`, or